cudail/sonic-robo-chat-2/README.md

 `CHARACTER|colour^red|character^sonic|playerid^1` will change the follower to a red Sonic

+### SWAP

+If the player has a follower it swaps the player and follower characters.

 ### SUPER|[giveemeralds]

 Force the player into super mode.
 All of the usual restrictions for turning super are in place: The player must be playing a character who can turn super (e.g. Sonic can and Tails cannot) and the player must already have all Chaos Emeralds.